A Meditation On Time

 - Commit to Five Minutes: Begin your journey today by dedicating five minutes to daily meditation.

-- Create a Calm Space: Select a serene environment where you can feel at ease.
+- Create a Calm Space: Choose a serene environment where you can feel safe.

 - Practice Mindful Breathing: Close your eyes and take several deep breaths.
 Gently focus your awareness on the natural rhythm of your breath.
-When your mind drifts, guide your attention back to your breath with kindness and without judgment.
+When your mind drifts, kindly and without judgment, guide your attention back to your breath.

 - Integrate Mindfulness into Daily Life: